vykmnsk/pytest-seleniumbase/outcome/bugs_found.rst

 * environment - lost CMS access
 * (Prod) Trending q-s dissapeared from categories
 * IE11 jumbled up in mobile size
+* Large search description was not capped at 100 ch